 - 3. Place the disconnected hose end into a bucket that contains about a gallon of nontoxic recreational vehicle antifreeze. - 4.
-Remove the hose from the transom raw water washdown fitting. - 5.
-Place a bucket under the washdown fitting to catch the antifreeze, which can be reused. - 6.
-On the Safety Breaker Panel: - a.
-Turn the "Accessory Battery master disconnect switch to the "ON" position. - b.
-Switch the Main One circuit breaker "ON." - 7.
-On the DC Control Center: - a.
-Switch the Main circuit breaker "ON." - b.
-Switch the Washdown Pump circuit breaker "ON." - 8.
-When a steady stream of antifreeze flows from the washdown fitting, switch the Washdown Pump circuit breaker "OFF." - 9.
-Reconnect the hose to the washdown fitting.

-10. Reconnect the hose that was disconnected in Step 2.
+Remove the hose(s) from the bow and transom raw water washdown fittings. - 5.
+Place a bucket under the washdown fittings to catch the antifreeze, which can be reused. - 6.
+Turn the accessory battery master disconnect switch to the "ON" position. - 7.
+Switch the Main One circuit breaker on the Safety Breaker Panel "ON." - 8.
+On the DC Control Center, switch the DC Main circuit breaker "ON," then switch the Washdown Pump circuit breaker "ON." - 9.
+When a steady stream of antifreeze flows from the washdown fittings, switch the Washdown Pump circuit breaker "OFF." - 10.
+Reconnect the hose(s) to the washdown fitting(s). - 11.
+Reconnect the hose that was disconnected in Step 2.